-This course takes place on Wednesday 7-9am Valley Hall room 2011 Fall, Winter and Spring Quarters, alternating with VSR 493R.
-Resources and schedules will be posted on the UCD SVM Canvas site for the course that can be found at https://canvas.ucdavis.edu.
-You will need your Kerberos name and password to log into Canvas.
+This course takes place on Wednesdays from 7-9am during Fall, Winter and Spring Quarters, alternating with VSR 493R.
+Resources and schedules will be posted on the UCD SVM Canvas site for the course that can be found at https://canvas.ucdavis.edu/courses/399946.
 Dr. Pypendop currently schedules the courses and will provide you access to the Canvas site at the beginning of your residency.
 The current version of the schedule is also posted in an online calendar; you will be provided with login and password information at the beginning of your residency.

 This seminar series provides the framework for academic studies during your residency.
-The series follows a three year cycle: one year covers topics pertaining to physiology, another pharmacology and the third year clinical practice.
+The series follows a three-year cycle: one year covers topics pertaining to physiology, another pharmacology and the third year clinical practice.
 During your residency you will cover all three major topic areas but the order in which this is done will depend upon when you start your program.